awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

     --db-instance-identifier example-test
 ```

-Always retain the parameter group with the `compatible` parameter\.
-If you restore an instance from a DB snapshot, make sure to modify the restored instance to use the parameter group that has a matching or greater `compatible` parameter value\.
+Always retain the parameter group with the `COMPATIBLE` parameter\.
+If you restore an instance from a DB snapshot, modify the restored instance to use the parameter group that has a matching or greater `COMPATIBLE` parameter value\.
 Do this modification as soon as possible after the restore action\.
 It requires a reboot of the instance\.

+### Enable Supplemental Logging on the Source DB<a name="Appendix.OracleGoldenGate.Source.Logging"></a>

 The `ENABLE_GOLDENGATE_REPLICATION` parameter, when set to *True*, turns on supplemental logging for the source database and configures the required GoldenGate permissions\.
 If your source database is on an Amazon RDS DB instance, make sure that you have a parameter group assigned to the DB instance with `ENABLE_GOLDENGATE_REPLICATION` set to *true*\.
 For more information about `ENABLE_GOLDENGATE_REPLICATION`, see the [Oracle documentation](http://docs.oracle.com/cd/E11882_01/server.112/e40402/initparams086.htm#REFRN10346)\.

+### Set the Log Retention Period on the Source DB<a name="Appendix.OracleGoldenGate.Source.Retention"></a>

 The source database must also retain archived redo logs\.
-For example, the following command sets the retention period for archived redo logs to 24 hours\.
+For example, set the retention period for archived redo logs to 24 hours\.

 ```
 exec rdsadmin.rdsadmin_util.set_configuration('archivelog retention hours',24);